geoffreyangus/likeness/README.md

 Notes:

+11/15
+- Now the dataset is cached (so it doesn't have to read in a bunch of different JSON files every time).
+- There is now a consistent train/test data split.
+- The algorithm now runs scikit linear regression model.

 11/14
+- Just installed `scikit-learn` (which depends upon `numpy` and `scipy`) and I don't understand virtualenv.
+- Pipenv just stopped working.
+Attempted to uninstall everything and reinstall everything.
+Nothing works.
 - Starting to look at the project again for the upcoming progress report.
 - Current framework: Linear Regression using squared loss
 - Color and other basic photo qualities are important.